 Ay (Aye) was the second last Pharaoh of the Eighteenth Dynasty of the New Kingdom of Ancient Egypt.
 It is thought that he ruled Egypt for four years from around 1323BC, however, he had been the vizier of both Akhenaten, Tutankhamun and possibly also of Smenkhare.
-It is widely believed that in his position as the vizier of the young Tutankhamun he was the real power behind the throne and some also consider that he murdered Tutankhamun and married Ankhesenamun (the wife of Tutankhamun and the daughter of Akhenaten) in order to seize the throne for himself.
+It is widely believed that, in his position as the vizier of the young Tutankhamun, he was the real power behind the throne and some also suspect that he murdered Tutankhamun and married Ankhesenamun (the wife of Tutankhamun and the daughter of Akhenaten) in order to seize the throne for himself.

 It seems likely that he was born in or around Akhmin (known to the Egyptians as Ipu, or Khent-min and the Greeks as Khemmis or Panopolis), the capital of the ninth nome of Upper Egypt.
 He constructed a chapel to Min (the patron of Akhmin) in the vicinity of the city, adding weight to this theory.

 Ay is thought to have been of common birth.
 He may have been the son of Yuya, a respected official who held many offices including priest of Min, “Master of the Horse” (charioteer) and “Overseer of the herds of Akhmin”.
 If this is the case he was also the brother of Tiye (the Great Royal Wife of Amenhotep III) and may also have been of part Syrian descent.
 There is no conclusive evidence that Ay was Yuya’s son, but commentators have noted the physical similarities between monumental depictions of Ay and the bone structure of Yuya’s mummy.
 It is also possible that Ay and his wife Tiy were the parents of Nefertiti (the Great Wife of Akhenaten) and Mutnedjmet (the Great Wife of Ay’s successor Horemheb).